gumennii/react-server-side-rendering/README.md

 - Standartize our workflow with proper and same bundlenig process across all projects
 - Define consistency in folder structure, tech stack, linting
 - Easier process in the futue for `yarn outdated` => `yarn upgrade`
+- Keep eye on warnings related to React features and lifecycles deprecation

 ---